Documentation

 The recommended method is to use your operating system's packages.
 For example, on Ubuntu, HTMLPurifier coud be installed easily with this command:

 It is also possible to use the Composer dependency manager (see the dedicated documentation).
-To do so, create a composer.json file with this content:
+To do so, execute the following command from the projet root:

 You also have to possibility to download the files manually, and to copy them in the lib/ directory of you project.